INTERMEDIATE MICROECONOMICS

 General Equilibrium

-Walrasian equilibrium & existence; Pareto optimal allocations; First & Second Welfare Theorems; Edgeworth box, contract curve, core allocations (CH 32)
+Walrasian equilibrium & existence; Pareto-optimality; 1st & 2nd Welfare Theorems; Edgeworth box, contract curve, core allocations (CH 32)

 27: Exchange 2 & Externalities

-utility functions under externalities; property rights; Coase conjecture; production externalities; tragedy of the commons (CH 35)
+Pareto-optimal allocations, externalities; property rights & Coase's conjecture; production externalities; tragedy of the commons (CH 32 & 35)

 Other Materials